Pashman Stein Walder Hayden P.C. Named New Jersey Law Journal’s Law Firm of the Year 2023*

 3.18.22

-CJ Griffin, Director of the Justice Gary S. Stein Public Interest Center at Pashman Stein Walder Hayden, was quoted in the njtoday.net article, “Supreme Court allows dirty laundry out in sexist, racist Police Director case.”
+CJ Griffin, director of the Justice Gary S. Stein Public Interest Center at Pashman Stein Walder Hayden P.C., was quoted in the njtoday.net article, “Supreme Court allows dirty laundry out in sexist, racist Police Director case.”
 The article discusses the recent New Jersey Supreme Court victory in which Griffin represented the plaintiff seeking the internal affairs records of the director of the Elizabeth Police Department who had been found to violate Elizabeth’s anti-discrimination and anti-harassment policies.
 While acknowledging that police internal affairs reports are not subject to the Open Public Records Act, the NJ Supreme Court held that such reports should be released under the common law right of access.
 The Court also set forth factors that public agencies and trial courts should consider when deciding whether to release internal affairs reports.
 The Court reversed the Appellate Court decision and ordered the trial court to release the records, with appropriate redactions.

 CJ Griffin, the attorney who won the case, credited her client, “who has also devoted his life to police transparency and ending corruption.”